Stornoway: History

 The town was founded by Vikings in the early 9th century, with the Old Norse name Stjórnavágr.
 The settlement grew up around a sheltered natural harbour and became a hub for people from all over the island, who travelled to Stornoway either by family boat or by horse-drawn coach, for onward travel to and trade with the rest of Scotland and further afield.

-At some point in the mid-1500s, the already ancient MacLeod castle in Stornoway 'fell victim to the cannons of the Duke of Argyle'.
+At some point in the mid-1500s, the already ancient MacLeod castle in Stornoway, which had prior been the ancient clan seat of Clan MacNicol, 'fell victim to the cannons of the Duke of Argyle'.
 By the early 1600s rumbling trade wars came to a head, and all further government attempts to curtail traditional shipping rights were firmly resisted by the islanders, as was an attempt by James VI, King of Scotland, to establish on the island the Scottish trading company known as the Fife Adventurers around 1598.
 As a result, James VI transferred Lewis to the MacKenzies of Seaforth in 1610.